brianadams2337/containerstore-demo/.changeset/fuzzy-jeans-explain.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[E2E] Simplified DOM element handling for determining the current country selection within the Shop Selector.
+[E2E] Refactored the `ShopSelector` DOM element handling for determining the currently selected country.
+This simplifies the logic and improves performance.